aknavj/aknavj.github.io/Grabing models and textures from game or 3D application.md

 > Requires software reverse engineering tools:

-* Third party written extraction tool, which is specialy reverse engineerd for a single purpose, extract targeted data.
+* File extraction tools - Third party written tools, which are specialy reverse engineerd for a single purpose, extract targeted data.
   * [Xentax Forum](https://forum.xentax.com/) There are lot of people who are focused in this area and poking around stuff.

 * Graphics analyzers / profiling tools: